-The Arch has compiled a great list of international fare located in the Troy area.
-Please see this link for a downloadable list: https://rpi.box.com/v/troy-international-fare
+Here is a great list of international fare located in the Troy area: https://rpi.box.com/v/troy-international-fare

 There are emergency call boxes or emergency telephones located in all residential and academic areas, so look around on campus to be aware of where they are located if you need one.

-The Department of Public Safety also offers guidance for students who live off-campus.
-For more information, go here: http://www.rpi.edu/dept/public_safety/safety/off_campus.html
+The Department of Public Safety offers personal safety guidance for all students, regardless of if you live on or off-campus.
+For more information, go here: https://publicsafety.rpi.edu/personal-safety